libjohn/blogdown-libjohn/content/home/about.md

 John is a Data Anaylsis Librarian/Consultant working in the [Data & Visualization Services Department](//library.duke.edu/data).
 I help Duke University students and researchers navigate practical data science challenges.
 To that end I provide a series of *workshops* on R and OpenRefine; offer walk-in and by-appointment consultations; and host the *R we having fun yet* learning series.

 Some of my workshop topics include twitter stream gathering, web scraping, data parsing, and data cleaning.
 Each workshop is designed as a hands-on experience where you can download the practice data, the presentation slides, and workbook guides.
-Accompanying recording of the workshops are available. *Details…*
+Accompanying recordings of the workshops are available below. *John, edit theses details…*